RutujaChougule1008/Personal_Budget_Tracker/README.md

 A new Flutter Project.

-a mobile application for tracking expeses .
+a mobile application for tracking expenses .
 This app can run both on IOS and Android.
 Made with Flutter.

 ## Getting Started

-This project is a starting point for a my Flutter application.
+This project is a starting point for my Flutter application.

 A few resources to start this Flutter project: